Côte-de-Beaupré paysage fleuve Saint-Laurent Québec

 Paid

 One of the most important pilgrimage sites in North America.
-The architecture alone justifies the stop, regardless of your relationship with spirituality.
+The architecture alone justifies the stop, whatever your relationship to spirituality.

 Ideal season